 Only the HA1 and HA2 interfaces are used for the HA heartbeat communication.
-For information on how to set up HA heartbeat communication using the HA1 and HA2 interfaces, see Connect the HA1 and HA2 interfaces for HA heartbeat communication on page 65.
+For information on how to set up HA heartbeat communication using the HA1 and HA2 interfaces, see Connect the HA1 and HA2 interfaces for HA heartbeat communication on page 69.

-The following FortiOS HA features are not supported or are supported differently by FortiGate-6000 v5.6.6:
+The following FortiOS HA features are not supported or are supported differently by FortiGate-6000 v6.0.4:

-- · Active-active HA is not supported. - The range for the HA group-id is 0 to 15. - Failover logic for FortiGate-6000 v5.6.6 HA is the same as FGCP for other FortiGate clusters. - HA heartbeat configuration is specific to FortiGate-6000 systems and differs from standard HA. - FortiGate Session Life Support Protocol (FGSP) HA (also called standalone session synchronization) is not supported. - VLAN monitoring using the config system ha-monitor command is not supported.
+- · Active-active HA is not supported. - The range for the HA group-id is 0 to 31. - Failover logic for FortiGate-6000 v6.0.4 HA is the same as FGCP for other FortiGate clusters. - HA heartbeat configuration is specific to FortiGate-6000 systems and differs from standard HA. - FortiGate-6000 HA does not support the route-wait and route-hold options for tuning route synchronization between FortiGate-6000s. - VLAN monitoring using the config system ha-monitor command is not supported.